tarantool/doc/doc/dev_guide/internals/box_protocol.rst

     The server broadcasts it to all subscribed remote watchers (see :ref:`IPROTO_WATCH <box_protocol-watch>`).
     That is, the server calls :ref:`box.broadcast('box.shutdown', true) <box-broadcast>` from the :ref:`box.ctl.on_shutdown() <box_ctl-on_shutdown>` trigger callback.
-    Once this is done, the server stops accepting new connections.
+    Once this is done, the server stops listening for new connections.

 #.
 From now on, the server waits until all subscribed connections are terminated.